Women in the Spanish Civil War: Role in the family

 Mothers had a variety of different experiences during the Civil War depending on their personal situations.
 Many mothers in rural areas were apolitical, no matter what side of the front they lived on.
 They had little access to resources that would have allowed them to be politically engaged, and were often short on resources required for basic living.

 During the war, mothers worked hard to try to maintain a sense of normalcy.
 This included continuing domestic education, both among Republican and Nationalist women.
-Topics of focus included understanding the water, agriculture and religious education.
+Topics of focus included understanding water, agriculture and religious education.
 Spanish sayings used by mothers at this time included, "After you eat, do not read a single letter."
 Reading was not viewed as good for digestion.
 Children were also encouraged by their mothers in rural areas to take a siesta after a meal.
 During the war, many mothers went to great lengths to try to feed their children during periods of food shortages.
 They might sneak into other towns to try to get food rations when the ration in their town was too small.
 They might forgo eating themselves so their children could have bigger portions.